interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/basics.rst

 Activities and Live Activities
 ==============================

-There is a lot to Live Activities.
+Live Activities are the work horses of an interactive space, without them the space would have no interactivity.
 They contain an Activity and potentially a configuration.
 They also have a lifecycle.

 Let's look at each of these.